Plato and a companion discuss philosophy.

 are not the primary purposes of marriage.

-In a November, 2006 interview on CNN with Larry King, Dr. Dobson confessed his disagreement with many of his evangelical brethren, stating that he believes homosexuality is not a choice made by the individual.
+In a November, 2006 interview on CNN with Larry King, Dr. Dobson confessed his disagreement with many of his evangelical brethren, stating that he believes being gay is not a choice made by the individual.

 Finally, most Complementarians assert that God universally forbids every form of homosexual practice.
-In other words, they believe God is against any homosexual or lesbian ever having a loving, intimate relationship with a same sex partner or a homosexual marriage or a family and children.
+In other words, they believe God is against any homosexual or lesbian ever having a loving, intimate relationship with an orientation compatible partner or a gay marriage or a family and children.

 Okay, this gets bizarre in a science-fiction kind of way.